CascadesCarnivoreProject/Carnassial/README.md

 * include appropriate test coverage
 * have no build warnings, pass code analysis (Analyze -> Run Code Analysis), and be free of StyleCop issues (right click solution -> Run StyleCop)

-Application development is done against .NET 4.5 as as not all users have newer versions available on their systems or the ability to update .NET.
-Test code uses .NET 4.5.
+Application and test development is done against .NET 4.6.

 Also helpful are